-Shinzo Abe: What are Japan's gun laws?
+Shinzo Abe: What is Japan's record on gun violence?

 Over the years, gun laws have been amended to make them even stricter, partly in response to rare instances when guns have been used.

-Although gun violence is very rare in Japan, attacks on politicians have happened before.
+Although the level of gun violence is very low in Japan, there have been attacks on politicians in the past - with guns or other weapons.

+In 1960, Shinzo Abe's own grandfather, who was prime minister at the time, was stabbed and severely injured, and there've been a number of other attacks on national politicians since then.
+Most of these were politically motivated.

-In 2007, the mayor of the city of Nagasaki was shot and killed in an attack blamed on an organised crime gang.
-And there have also been stabbings of politicians in the past as well.
+However, in 2007, the mayor of the city of Nagasaki was shot and killed in an attack blamed on an organised crime gang.